mhbeals/mhwood.github.io/videos/index.md

 ## How to Contribute to the *Atlas*

 ### Context
+This video provides information on how to add additional contextual information to the *Atlas*, including related projects and resources.

 [Link to video](contribute-context.md)

 ### Database Histories
+This video provides a guide to adding database histories to the *Atlas* and providing updated information to existing ones.

 [Link to video](contribute-history.md)

 ### Metadata Maps
+This video provides a guide to adding metadata maps to the *Atlas* and updating existing maps with additional database metadata fields.

 [Link to video](contribute-map.md)

 ### Collection Data
+This video provides a guide to contributing new or updated entries to the dynamic metadata data set.

 [Link to video](contribute-data.md)